oauth-io/sdk-php/README.md

 OAuth that just works !

-This SDK allows you to use OAuth.io from a PHP backend, to handle access tokens from your server instead of directly from your front-end.
+This SDK allows you to use OAuth.io from a PHP backend, to handle the authentication and API calls from your server instead of from your front-end, for 100+ API providers.

 The current version of the SDK is `0.3.0`.
 Older versions are deprecated.